 For first-time visitors to Philadelphia, INDEPENDENCE VISITOR CENTER is an important resource for orientation and itinerary planning before visiting Independence Hall, the Liberty Bell and President’s House.
 Take a deep dive into the war for independence at the MUSEUM OF THE AMERICAN REVOLUTION.
 History scholars and enthusiasts can retrace the American Revolution, battle by battle, through thousands of artifacts, works of art, texts and exhibits including George Washington’s war tent.
 The NATIONAL CONSTITUTION CENTER invites visitors from around the world to celebrate, debate and learn more about the most important document in U.S. history.
-See the brand new exhibit Civil War and Reconstruction: The Battle for Freedom and Equality.
+See the exhibit Civil War and Reconstruction: The Battle for Freedom and Equality.
 The nation’s oldest residential street, ELFRETH’S ALLEY, beckons visitors to take a stroll back in time to colonial days.
 Two adjacent 1755 homes serve as a museum and gift shop.
 Swing by the birthplace of the American flag, the BETSY ROSS HOUSE, to tour the 18th-century home and “meet” Betsy Ross, hard at work in her fabric workshop.

 From casual eaters to food critics, a wide variety of delicious food options await to satisfy every palate at READING TERMINAL MARKET, one of America’s oldest and largest public markets.
 Food aficionados and gourmands find instant favorites like the classic Philly cheesesteak, roast pork sandwiches and Pennsylvania Dutch cuisine, or they can satiate their cravings at one of many vendors featuring international delights.
 After, peruse the stalls selling fresh produce, seafood, artisanal cheeses, cut flowers, cookbooks, kitchenware and more.